itrepablik/lumberjack/README.md

 ```

 # Modified Version of Lumberjack
-The main reason why we have some modified version of the Lumberjack package because of this line [#222](https://github.com/natefinch/lumberjack/blob/v2.0/lumberjack.go) from the original source code of Lumberjack.
+The main reason why we have some modified version of the Lumberjack package because of this line [#222](https://github.com/natefinch/lumberjack/blob/v2.0/lumberjack.go) from the source code of Lumberjack.
 This function **openNew** will be executed during the log rotation which **renamed** the existing backup log file that exceeds the **MaxSize** in megabytes.

 In our case and usage, we have constantly rotating backup scheduler program that keeps logging every time, this issue occurs as the file can't be renamed because it's open and use by another program error and that's a strange issue that even the existing close file function of Lumberjack can't close the existing used log file and then rename it.